DOOMSTERR/DOOMSTERR/README.md

 - **😄 I would love to be a part of hackathons as an Organiser.**

-- 👯 **I’m looking forward to collaborate on differnt projects of Flutter & Google cloud.**
+- 👯 **I’m looking forward to collaborate on differnt flutter projects.**

 - ⚡ **Fun fact : Decaf and laptop is all I need!**